 Mustang Tiji Festival Trek - Stunningly Colorful Buddhist Monks' Mask Dance

-Mustang Tiji festival trek is a very special trekking adventure opportunity in the very festive mood to the walled kingdom of Lomantang.
-Upper Mustang known as Lo is a remote Himalayan province situated north of the Annapurna and Dhaulagiri ranges.
-It is being surrounded by the Tibetan plateau on all sides except the south which links with Nepal.
+Mustang Tiji festival trek is a unique trekking adventure opportunity in the festive mood to the walled kingdom of Lomantang.
+Upper Mustang, known as Lo is a remote Himalayan province situated north of the Annapurna and Dhaulagiri ranges.
+It is surrounded by the Tibetan plateau on all sides except the south, which links with Nepal.
 Due to its proximity to and long association with Tibet, Tibetan Buddhist lifestyle, religion, art, and culture remain intact on this rain shadow upper Mustang.
 We can see its magnificent monasteries, palaces, and the remains of massive, rambling forts of the 15th and 16th centuries.
 Most of the monasteries in the upper Mustang belong to the Sakayapa sect, represented by colored strips of grey, white and red.
-The People of Lo are highly religious and festivals such as Tiji form an integral part of their lives.
-This Tiji Festival trek to Upper Mustang offers a great opportunity for all the trekkers to experience the local Tibetan culture in its best form.
+The People of Lo are highly religious, and festivals such as Tiji are integral to their lives.
+This Tiji Festival trek to Upper Mustang offers an excellent opportunity for all the trekkers to experience the local Tibetan culture in its best form.

 Tiji Festival in Lomonthang, Upper Mustang

-Tiji is three days long annual festival celebrated at Lo Manthang in front of the King's palace.
-This is one of the most well-known and revered festivals in the whole Mustang region.
+Tiji is a three-day annual festival celebrated at Lo Manthang in front of the King's palace.
+This is one of the most well-known and revered festivals in the Mustang region.
 It is a time of celebration and religious pilgrimage for the people of Lo.
-The festival initially began as a religious ceremony, to ward off obstacles and suffering that might befall the region.
+The festival initially began as a religious ceremony to ward off obstacles and suffering that might befall the region.
 Later it also comes to symbolize the hope and strength of the people of Lo.
 Administratively Lo is being divided into seven provinces known as Lo Tso Dhun.
-People in Mustang strongly believed that the Tiji festival brings hope and peace and protects them from evil forces.
-It is based on the myth of a deity Dorje Shunu also called Vajrakila, who took rebirth to subdue all the evil forces and demons that created hell and suffering on earth.
+People in Mustang strongly believed that the Tiji festival brought hope and peace and protected them from evil forces.
+It is based on the myth of a deity Dorje Shunu, also called Vajrakila, who took rebirth to subdue all the evil forces and demons that created hell and suffering on earth.

 Mustang Trekking on Festival